Trifolium pratense: Uses

 It is widely grown as a fodder crop, valued for its nitrogen fixation, which increases soil fertility.
 For these reasons, it is used as a green manure crop.
 Several cultivar groups have been selected for agricultural use, mostly derived from T. pratense var. sativum.
 It has become naturalised in many temperate areas, including the Americas and Australasia as an escape from cultivation.
+The red clover has become increasingly important as a source of economic stability in Chile, which has made the need for pollinators even more important.

+In India the highest producer of red clover seed is the Agriculture Department of Kashmir's Fodder Seed Production Station Aru.
+Two red clover accessions were deposited in the National Gene Bank of India in 2019 by the Indian Council of Agricultural Research.

-Due to its beauty, it is used as an ornamental plant.
+It is also grown as an ornamental plant.
 Red clover's flowers and leaves are edible, and can be added as garnishes to any dish.
 They can be ground into a flour.

 The flowers often are used to make jelly and tisanes, and are used in essiac recipes.
 Their essential oil may be extracted and its unique scent used in aromatherapy.

-Trifolium pratense's perennial nature affords sustained, reliable growth.
-Furthermore, the species' ability to fix nitrogen promotes protein rich growth, enables it to support a wide range of wildlife including deer, turkeys, and rabbits.
-These characteristics make Trifolium pratense useful for hunters interested in attracting game.
 The pink flowers afford high visibility levels and facilitate such attraction and may be used by wildlife remediation teams and conservationists seeking to build wildlife bridges to connect fragmented habitats.

+Cosmetics

+Extracts of red clover are used as cosmetic ingredients, and a number of preparations of the plant are listed under INCI names in the European Commission's CosIng database of cosmetic ingredients.
+Trifolium Pratense Flower Extract (CosIng ref.
+59842) is recorded with the functions astringent and fragrance, and Trifolium Pratense Leaf Extract (ref.
+59840) as antioxidant and skin conditioning.
+Neither entry records any provision under the Cosmetics Regulation or other restriction.
+CosIng is a non-binding informational database, and inclusion in it does not constitute approval for use in cosmetic products; the regulatory status of a cosmetic ingredient in the European Union is determined by Regulation (EC) No 1223/2009 and its annexes.